ciricocamila/ciricocamila/README.md

 # Hi, I'm [Camila Cirico](https://www.linkedin.com/in/ciricocamila/) 👋🏽

 I'm a UX/UI Designer.
-I love bean bag chairs, watching the sunset and I'm a mother of a kind cat.
+I love bean bag chairs, watching the sunset and I'm a cat lover and mother of a kind cat.

 Having fun here and looking for help with JS ES6+, CSS SASS and Frontend React.